 Polls are a curious thing as depending on who is running them the results vary widely.
-The latest Essentials poll found that 48% of coalition voters believe Abbott should stay on as leader till the next election, whereas when considering all voters, only 28% held that opinion.
+The latest Essentials poll found that 48% of Coalition voters believe Abbott should stay on as leader until the next election, whereas when considering all voters, only 28% held that opinion.

 While most polls show Labor leading around 54% to 55% against 45% to 46% for Liberal, that is still a significant following for the LNP.

-I understand the top 1% supporting coalition government objectives (i.e. Murdoch, Rinehart, Triguboff, Lowy, Forest, Packers, Pratt, Lew & other executives, etc).
+I understand the top 1% supporting coalition government objectives (i.e. Murdoch, Rinehart, Triguboff, Lowy, Forest, Packers, Pratt, Lew & other executives, etc.).
 They are after all a party of primary support for the wealthy.
-I can comprehend the top 10% on the economic scale supporting the government financially (i.e. Property & Land Developers, Construction groups, Software & telecommunications, Media, Betting, Agriculture, Food, Banks, Mining & Oil companies, large Retailers and even large right-wing churches, etc) – assuming they have no social conscience.
+I can comprehend the top 10% on the economic scale supporting the government financially (i.e. Property & Land Developers, Construction groups, Software & telecommunications, Media, Betting, Agriculture, Food, Banks, Mining & Oil companies, large Retailers and even large right-wing churches, etc).
+That is assuming they have no social conscience.
 As this is a government that pays back its supporters by supporting their financial interests.
 Look at the scandals with ICAC over Developers.
-So this support for Abbott reaching in the top 10% financially enriched of the population, holds some degree of objectivity from a self interested perspective.
+So this support for Abbott reaching in the top 10% financially enriched of the population, holds some degree of objectivity from a self-interested perspective.
 There are people associated with or in this group who, rightly or wrongly, believe there is a trickle-down effect, or have aspirations of becoming part of that 1% demographic, whose financial interests would be served, were they to reach that point.
-Again, self interested parties predominately.
+Again, self-interested parties predominately.
 Understandably perhaps, they believe in Tony Abbott’s Australia.

-There is a portion of people either from the aforementioned families or belonging to a conservative ideological perspective, who follow in their family’s footsteps and are largely influenced – for reasons little else then – this is the way they have always voted.
+There is a portion of people either from the families as mentioned earlier or belonging to a conservative ideological perspective, who follow in their family’s footsteps and are largely influenced – for reasons little else then – this is the way they have always voted.
 There is no particular strength of intellectual inquiry involved in that decision.
-They are more probably disengaged with politics completely and some take pride in doing so.
-Of course this later type of group belongs to both sides of the political divide.
-And speaking of the political divide there are they that swung their vote to the Liberals because of the dysfunction and corruption within the Labour Party.
+They are more probably disengaged with politics entirely, and some take pride in doing so.
+Of course, this latter type of group belongs to both sides of the political divide.
+And speaking of the political divide, there are they that swung their vote to the Liberals because of the dysfunction and corruption within the Labour Party.
 (Given the size of the swing against the Liberals in the last few State Elections, it is probably safe to assume the vast majority of these have regretted their choice.)
-It is difficult to guess what percentage these disengaged voters are represented by, that still support Liberals but most polls show ambivalent and undecided voters as small single digit figures.
+It ‘s hard to guess what percentage these disengaged voters are represented by, that still support Liberals but most polls show ambivalent and undecided voters as small single digit figures.

 Debt, cuts and contributions

-In terms of Income, the removal of major revenue streams (mining & carbon taxes – both around 6.5 billion each) including the failure/decision not to proceed (Pg 117 of MYEFO Dec 2014) to collect appropriate taxes from 30% of the countries largest companies which some estimates by the “Tax Justice Network” suggest it is around 8.4 billion a year.
-I have heard larger estimates but have no decent evidential claim on that.
+In terms of Income, the removal of major revenue streams (mining & carbon taxes – both around 6.5 billion each) including the failure/decision not to proceed (Pg 117 of MYEFO Dec 2014) to collect appropriate taxes from 30% of the countries largest companies is flawed.
+In the latter case some estimates by the “Tax Justice Network” suggest the tax avoided is around 8.4 billion a year.
+I have heard larger views but have no decent evidential claim on that.
 Anyone??

 Why still so many?